emilygsimmonds/Evolutionarily_Explicit_IPM/README.md

 [Recruitment_analysis.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run model selection for the recruitment function using a linear mixed effect model in R package 'lme4'

-[Caterpillar_timing_analysis.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run model selection for the caterpillar timing function using a linear model

-[Inheritance_analysis_standard_IPM.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run model selection for the inheritance function in the standard IPM using a linear mixed effect model in R package 'lme4'
+[Inheritance_analysis_standard.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run model selection for the inheritance function in the standard IPM using a linear mixed effect model in R package 'lme4'

-[Inheritance_analysis_quantgen_IPM.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run model selection for the inheritance function in the quantitative genetic IPM using an animal model using R package 'MCMCglmm'
+[Inheritance_analysis_quantgen.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run model selection for the inheritance function in the quantitative genetic IPM using an animal model using R package 'MCMCglmm'

 [Statistical_model_functions.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script containing wrapper functions to run each demographic function and the caterpillar timing function for all of the cross validation test/training dataset combinations

 [Run_demographic_functions_cross_validation.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script to run each demographic function and the caterpillar timing function using Statistical_model_functions.R, produces parameter values for each function for the cross validation datasets

+[Moment_function.R](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : Script containing function to extract four moments from model simulation outputs

 ### Scripts relating to the running of the integral projection models (standard and quantitative genetic):